CanerIrfanoglu/advances_in_ml/README.md

 | **Volume Concentration (HHI)** | The "lumpiness" of trading volume within a bar. | "Was the volume from one giant trade or a thousand tiny ones?" | Measures trade fragmentation.
 A rising concentration can signal that large players are becoming more aggressive. |
 | **Signed Volume Autocorrelation** | The persistence of buy/sell activity over consecutive trades. | "If I just saw an apple, what's the chance the next item is also an apple?" | The "order splitting" detector.
 A high positive value is a strong signature of a large institution working a single, massive order. |
 | **Volatility Ratio (`C2C / HL`)** | The character of volatility: jumps vs. ranges. | "Is the market trending in big jumps or just churning in place?" | A regime filter.
 A high ratio (>1) signals a trending, "gappy" market.
 A low ratio (<1) signals a range-bound, mean-reverting market. |

+# PART V - HIGH-PERFORMANCE COMPUTING RECIPES

+## Chapter 20 - Multiprocessing and Vectorization

+This chapter explains why and how to use parallel computing techniques—specifically vectorization and multiprocessing—to handle the computationally intensive nature of machine learning algorithms.
+It provides a blueprint for building a robust and reusable multiprocessing engine in Python.

+ML algorithms are computationally demanding.
+To be efficient, they must leverage all available CPU cores, whether on a single machine or a distributed cluster.
+The chapter introduces `mpPandasObj`, a function used throughout the book, as the primary tool for this.

+### Vectorization

+Vectorization is the simplest form of parallelization, where operations are applied to entire arrays at once instead of using slow, explicit for loops.
+The chapter shows how to replace a nested loop for a Cartesian product with a more efficient, scalable, and dimension-agnostic solution using Python's itertools.

+### Multiprocessing vs. Multithreading
+In Python, the Global Interpreter Lock (GIL) limits true parallelism for CPU-bound tasks in multithreading by allowing only one thread to execute at a time per processor.
+Therefore, multiprocessing, which uses separate processes with their own memory space, is the standard way to achieve parallelism and fully utilize multiple CPU cores.

+### The "Atoms and Molecules" Framework
+<b>Atoms</b>: The smallest, indivisible computational tasks.
+<b>Molecules</b>: A group of atoms assigned to a single processor to be executed sequentially.
+The goal of parallelization is to partition all atoms into molecules in a way that balances the workload across all available processors, ensuring no single processor becomes a bottleneck.

+### Task Partitioning Strategies
+* <b>linParts (Linear Partitioning)</b>: The simplest method, which divides the list of atoms into equally sized molecules.
+This is suitable when all atomic tasks have similar complexity.

+* <b>nestedParts (Nested-Loop Partitioning)</b>: A more advanced method for tasks with varying complexity, such as in a nested loop where later iterations do more work (e.g., calculating a lower-triangular matrix).
+This algorithm creates molecules with a similar total computational load, even if they contain a different number of atoms, leading to much more efficient parallelization.

+### Building a Multiprocessing Engine
+The chapter details the construction of a generic engine to parallelize any function.
+* <b>Job Preparation (mpPandasObj)</b>: This function takes a user function, a list of "atoms" (e.g., a list of dates or tickers), and partitions them into molecules using linParts or nestedParts.
+It then creates a list of "jobs," where each job is a dictionary containing the function to call and the specific molecule (subset of atoms) to process.
+* <b>Asynchronous Execution (processJobs)</b>: It uses Python's multiprocessing library, specifically pool.imap_unordered, to distribute these jobs to a pool of worker processes.
+This method is asynchronous, meaning results are processed as they are completed, which is more efficient.
+* <b>Core Mechanics (expandCall, Pickling)</b>: The engine uses a helper function (expandCall) to unpack the job dictionary and call the user function with the correct arguments.
+It also includes a necessary workaround to handle the "pickling" of methods, which is required for sending tasks to other processes.

+### On-the-Fly Output Reduction
+A crucial enhancement for memory-intensive tasks is to process results as they become available, rather than collecting all outputs in a list and combining them at the end.
+The processJobsRedux function is introduced, which can apply a "redux" function (e.g., pd.DataFrame.add, list.append) to aggregate results on the fly, significantly reducing memory consumption and preventing crashes with large outputs.
+### Practical Example (Principal Component Analysis)
+The chapter concludes with a real-world example of calculating principal components on a dataset too large to fit in memory.
+By breaking the data into column-based files ("molecules") and processing them in parallel while aggregating the results on the fly, the engine solves a problem that is impossible on a single thread due to both time and memory constraints.
+This highlights that multiprocessing is essential not just for speed, but also for scalability and memory management.

+## Chapter 21 - Brute Force and Quantum Computers

+This chapter explores how to solve complex financial problems that are "intractable" for classical computers by reformulating them for quantum computers.

+Many financial optimization problems, such as dynamic portfolio allocation with realistic transaction costs, are combinatorial and NP-hard.
+This means finding the optimal solution with a standard computer would require a brute-force search that is computationally infeasible.

+Quantum computers, using qubits and the principle of superposition, can evaluate a vast number of potential solutions simultaneously.
+This makes them uniquely suited for solving the kind of brute-force optimization problems that overwhelm classical computers.

+The chapter presents a strategy to make a problem "quantum-ready":
+* <b>Discretize the Problem</b>: Convert a continuous problem (like portfolio weights) into a discrete integer problem.
+This is done by dividing capital into a set number of units (K) to be allocated among assets (N).
+* <b>Generate All Possibilities</b>: Frame the problem as finding the best combination among all possible allocation trajectories.
+This involves generating every feasible portfolio at each time step and then every possible path (trajectory) through time.
+* <b>Formulate for Brute Force</b>: This turns the problem into an exhaustive search, where the goal is to evaluate every single trajectory to find the one with the best Sharpe Ratio.

+While this brute-force approach is impossibly slow on a sequential, classical computer, it creates a structure that a quantum computer can solve efficiently.
+The chapter demonstrates that even the most complex financial ML problems can be tackled by translating them into a format solvable by the next generation of computing hardware.

+## Chapter 22 - High-Performance Computational Intelligence andForecasting Technologies

+"High-Performance Computational Intelligence and Forecasting Technologies," written by Kesheng Wu and Horst D. Simon from the Lawrence Berkeley National Laboratory (LBNL).
+The chapter details the work of their CIFT (Computational Intelligence and Forecasting Technologies) project.

+This chapter is  useful for researchers and engineers who work with massive, time-sensitive datasets (i.e., streaming data) and face computational bottlenecks.
+Its principles are applicable to finance (like high-frequency trading analysis), energy management (power grid stability), manufacturing, and scientific research where near real-time analysis of complex data is critical.

+The chapter argues that High-Performance Computing (HPC), traditionally used for large-scale scientific simulations, is superior to standard cloud computing for analyzing complex, high-volume streaming data, especially when low latency is required.

+While cloud platforms are designed for high-throughput, parallel tasks, their virtualization layer introduces significant performance overhead, making them slower for time-critical, interdependent calculations.
+HPC systems avoid this overhead and use specialized hardware and software to minimize latency and maximize performance.

+The main application of the HPC within the context of finance is a 720-fold speedup in calculating the VPIN (Volume-Synchronized Probability of Informed Trading) early-warning indicator.